RentersRightsAct.infoGuide

 RentersRightsAct.info Editorial Team··4 min read

 The MHCLG has published its official Renters' Rights Act 2025 Information Sheet for landlords and tenants.
-We explain what it contains, when landlords must provide it, and the key rules on delivery — including the critical Ground 4A student let deadline of 31st May 2026.
+We explain what it contains, when landlords must provide it, and the key rules on delivery.

 The Renters' Rights Act Information Sheet 2026 — what landlords must do by 31 May

 The Renters' Rights Act came into force on 1 May 2026.
-If you have existing tenants whose tenancy started before that date, you have until 31 May 2026 to serve them with the Government's official Information Sheet.
-The fine for non-compliance is up to £7,000 for a first offence, escalating to £40,000 for repeat or serious breaches.
+If you have existing tenants whose tenancy started before that date and has a written (or partly written) record of terms, the deadline to serve them with the Government's official Information Sheet was 31 May 2026 — the duty is ongoing, so serve it now if you have not already.
+The penalty for non-compliance is a civil penalty of up to £7,000 (section 16I of the Housing Act 1988).

 Who must receive the Information Sheet